 Societal discrimination against LGBTQIA+ persons is widespread in Sudan.
-Vigilantes target suspected gay men, bisexuals and lesbians subject them to violent abuse.
+Vigilantes target suspected gay men, bisexuals, and lesbians subjecting them to violent abuse.
 There were public demonstrations against homosexuality in Khartoum.
-In 2010 a group of 30 men in Khartoum were convicted of violating Sudan’s public morality codes for cross dressing, wearing make-up and dancing in a “womanly fashion” at a private party.
-They were arrested without presence of lawyers and no right to speak during the trial.
+In 2010 a group of 30 men in Khartoum was convicted of violating Sudan’s public morality codes for cross-dressing, wearing make-up, and dancing in a “womanly fashion” at a private party.
+They were arrested without the presence of lawyers and had no right to speak during the trial.
 They were sentenced to 30 lashes and a fine.
-In 2013, it was reported that a group of nine Sudanese men were arrested and beaten for being gay at the private flat of a well-known singer.
+In 2013, it was reported that a group of nine Sudanese men was arrested and beaten for being gay at the private flat of a well-known singer.
 In a survey (2019), only 17% of Sudanese said homosexuality is acceptable.

-LGBTQIA+ individuals flee from the persecution and violence in their home country.
-Some leave for more tolerant African neighbouring countries such as Kenya and others have to flee to safer destinations in Europe or North America.
+LGBTQIA+ individuals flee from persecution and violence in their home country.
+Some leave for more tolerant African neighbouring countries such as Kenya and others must flee to safer destinations in Europe or North America.